 Since \BA{3}--\BA{6} and \BA{10} remove $\eta$- and $\epsilon$-hyperedges from the hypergraph, they will strictly decrease the number of U-paths.

-For \BA{7}, no U-path can terminate in the left-hand side, and any U-path starting in left-hand side must exit through one of the two outputs.
+For \BA{7}, no U-path can terminate in the left-hand side, and any U-path starting in the left-hand side must exit through one of the two outputs.
 Hence it corresponds to a unique U-path exiting the right-hand side.
-M-paths are unaffected, as is the number of $\mu$-hyperedges.
-However, the number of $\delta$-hyperedges is strictly decreased, so \BA{7} strictly decreases \precdelta.
-The argument for \BA{8} is again symmetric.
+M-paths are unaffected, as is the number of $\delta$-hyperedges.
+However, the number of $\mu$-hyperedges is strictly decreased, so \BA{7} strictly decreases \precmu.
+The argument for \BA{8} is symmetric, yet with respect to \precdelta.

 \BA{9} has no $\eta$ or $\epsilon$-hyperedges in either the left- or the right-hand side, so it leaves the number of U-paths fixed.
-Consider an M-path which enters the left-hand side from the left.
+Consider an M-path that enters the left-hand side from the left.
 It enters either from input $0$ or input $1$, hence it corresponds to a unique M-path entering the right-hand side.
 We can argue similarly for M-paths exiting on the right.
 Hence, the only M-path left to consider is the one from the $\mu$-hyperedge to the $\delta$-hyperedge in the left-hand side, which is eliminated.
 Thus \BA{9} strictly reduces \precM. \end{proof}

 It is also possible to show that, unlike $\FS{}$, the rewriting system $\BA{}$ is confluent.
 An important factor in the confluence proof is the fact that the rewriting system $\BA{}$ is left-connected (cf. Definition~\ref{def:left-connected}), so we do not need to impose convexity as an additional requirement when we do rewriting, thanks to Theorem~\ref{thm:stronglyconnected}.
-This rules out situations like the one we encountered with $\FS{}$, where disjoint rule applications can block one-another due to convexity considerations.
+This rules out situations like the one for $\FS{}$ in Example~\ref{convex-blocking}, where disjoint rule applications can block one-another due to convexity considerations.

 In order to show confluence, we can use a technique known as \textit{critical pair analysis}.
-There are various subtleties arising in critical pair analysis for DPO rewriting systems~\cite{Plump1993} and general rewriting for symmetric monoidal categories~\cite{Lafont2003}, which are beyond the scope of the this paper.
-Hence, we leave a formal proof of the confluence of $\BA{}$ for a sequel to this paper, in which we develop a comprehensive theoretical framework for critical pair analysis on convex DPOI rewriting systems.
+There are various subtleties arising in critical pair analysis for DPO rewriting~\cite{Plump1993} and general rewriting for symmetric monoidal categories~\cite{Lafont2003}, which are beyond the scope of the this paper.
+Hence, we leave a formal proof of the confluence of $\BA{}$ for the sequel to this paper, in which we develop a comprehensive framework for critical pair analysis on convex DPOI rewriting~\cite{BGKSZ-partthree}.